DKDS: A Benchmark Dataset of Degraded Kuzushiji Documents with Seals for Detection and Binarization: Related Work

-The datasets relevant to this work can be categorized into three domains: (1) Kuzushiji document datasets, (2) degraded pre-modern document binarization datasets, and (3) seal datasets.
+The datasets relevant to this work can be categorized into three groups: (1) Kuzushiji document datasets, (2) degraded document binarization datasets, and (3) seal datasets.

-Existing research on pre-modern Japanese documents written in Kuzushiji~\cite{clanuwat2018deep,le2019human} lacks a dataset that specifically addresses the challenge of overlaps between characters and seals, which can significantly reduce recognition accuracy.
+Existing research~\cite{clanuwat2018deep} on pre-modern Japanese documents written in Kuzushiji lacks a dataset that specifically addresses the challenge of overlap between characters and seals, which can significantly reduce recognition accuracy.

-Most publicly available datasets for degraded ancient document binarization focus on documents written in Latin-based alphabetic systems.
-For instance, the documents in the Document Image Binarization Contest (DIBCO) series datasets~\cite{gatos2009icdar,pratikakis2010h,pratikakis2011icdar2011,pratikakis2013icdar,ntirogiannis2014icfhr2014,pratikakis2012icfhr,pratikakis2016icfhr2016,pratikakis2017icdar2017,pratikakis2018icdar2018,pratikakis2019icdar2019} are primarily written in English, while the Bickley Diary (BD) dataset~\cite{deng2010binarizationshop}, Synchromedia Multispectral Ancient Document Images (SMADI)~\cite{hedjam2013historical}, and Persian Heritage Image Binarization Dataset (PHIBD)~\cite{ayatollahi2013persian} all contain documents written in European languages.
-In contrast, no publicly available document binarization datasets exist for pre-modern Japanese documents, particularly those written in Kuzushiji.
+Most publicly available datasets for degraded document binarization focus on documents written in non-logographic writing systems.
+For example, the documents in the Document Image Binarization Contest (DIBCO) series~\cite{gatos2009icdar,pratikakis2019icdar2019}, the Bickley Diary (BD)~\cite{deng2010binarizationshop}, and the Synchromedia Multispectral Ancient Document Images (SMADI)~\cite{hedjam2013historical} are primarily written in alphabetic scripts, whereas the Persian Heritage Image Binarization Dataset (PHIBD)~\cite{ayatollahi2013persian} contains documents written in an Abjad script.
+In contrast, to the best of our knowledge, there is currently no publicly available document binarization dataset specifically designed for pre-modern Japanese documents, particularly those written in Kuzushiji.

 Furthermore, no existing degraded document datasets include seals as the primary source of interference.
+Yang \emph{et al.}~\cite{yang2023docdiff} synthesized paired data by overlaying seal images onto clean documents; however, their synthesized documents primarily contain modern Chinese characters, which differ significantly from the pre-modern Japanese Kuzushiji characters targeted in this work.
+Following a similar strategy, we also simulate seal interference by randomly adding seal images to collected pre-modern Japanese documents.

-Therefore, we aim to randomly add seals to the collected pre-modern Japanese documents written in Kuzushiji.
-However, existing publicly available seal datasets are all unsuitable, as the seals they contain are either not ancient Asian seals, suffer from poor image quality, or have complex backgrounds.
-Specifically, the Chinese-Seal Dataset (CSD)~\cite{xu2025chinese} focuses on modern Chinese seals; DDI-100~\cite{zharikov2020ddi} contains Western (English-language) seal samples; and SPODS~\cite{nandedkar2016spods} comprises seal images from contemporary office settings.
-Although MiikeMineStamps~\cite{buitrago2021miikeminestamps} includes some Japanese seal images, they are generally low-resolution and feature non-uniform backgrounds, making background removal difficult.
+Regarding the sources of seal images, existing publicly available seal datasets are unsuitable for this purpose, as they either do not contain ancient Asian seals, suffer from poor image quality, or exhibit complex backgrounds.
+For instance, MiikeMineStamps~\cite{buitrago2021miikeminestamps} includes some Japanese seal images; however, they are generally low-resolution and feature non-uniform backgrounds, making background removal difficult.